nasa/ow_simulator/owl_msgs/README.md

 owl_msgs
 ===================

-This package contains infrastructure for fault detection.
+This package contains OceanWATERS and OWLAT telemetry.
+The messages defined here are currently used for fault detection.
 The detection is relayed through a series of rostopics.

-## `faults_detection` node

-This node is the source of fault detection in OCEANWATERS.
-It checks telemetry from different systems for off-nominal values to determine whether or not a fault has occured.
-This package is also what other systems, such as autonomy, use to create more informative detection.

 ## Detecting Faults